AndrePhilot/MacroeconMastery/README.md

 ## About the Developer

-Hi, I'm Andre Philot, an international teacher and developer.
-I created MacroMastery to provide students with a platform to practice free-response questions and receive immediate feedback.
+Hi, I'm [Andre Philot](https://andrephilot.github.io/portfolio/), an international teacher and developer.

 ## Support MacroMastery

 MacroMastery is kept accessible to everyone for free.
 However, there are hosting and maintenance costs associated with the website and database.
 If you'd like to support MacroMastery financially, you can donate any amount to the $AndrePhilot Cash App account.
 For inquiries, feel free to contact me.
-Don't forget to click on the 'star' to get updates on this project and help the developer.
+Don't forget to click on the 'star' to get updates on this project and help the project grow.